Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 February 2026

-Data Tables
+Data tables

 Structured comparison tables generated from sources.
 Ask NotebookLM to compare N items across specified dimensions and it generates a formatted table rather than a prose list.
-Strong for literature reviews and competitive analysis.

 January 2026

-Interactive Audio Join
+Interactive audio Join

 Source attribution in every response